ga4gh/vrs/docs/source/appendices/future_plans.rst

   is a combination of alleles (DNA sequences) at different places ( `loci <http://isogg.org/wiki/Locus>`__) on the `chromosome
   <http://isogg.org/wiki/Chromosome>`__ that are transmitted
   together.
-A haplotype may be one locus, several loci, or an entire chromosome depending on the number of recombination events that have occurred between a given set of loci.
+A haplotype MAY be one locus, several loci, or an entire chromosome depending on the number of recombination events that have occurred between a given set of loci.
 * SO: `haplotype (SO:0001024)